 Keep your blindness cane unfolded

 I found that there was very little space between me and other people at all of the events I attended.
 Having my blindness cane unfolded meant that I could easily navigate and have something to lean on if I lost my balance.
 This is also helpful to security, as if they have to assist you, you don’t have to try and unfold your cane while someone is squishing you.
-Bonus- you can poke people with it.
+Bonus- you can poke people with it if needed.

 Have a backup plan if you get separated